acidv1p3r/wp-blocklist/README.md

 ### **Contribution Steps:**

 1. Fork this repository.
-2. Add the new IPs to the `ips-blocklist.txt` or `ips-blocklist.json` file.
+2. Add the new IPs to the `ips-blocklist.txt` file.
 3. Submit a pull request with details about the IPs you've contributed.

 ## **Disclaimer**